The poor in spirit

 The word law means principle, or power.
 It also means something that is parceled out, allotted, what one has in use and possession.
 We have been given (imparted) a measure of His Spirit in the new birth.

-The Lord wants to purify our spirits, by being continually filled with his Spirit.
-Our spirit can be defiled.
+The Lord wants to purify our spirits, by being continually filled with His Spirit.
+Our spirit can be defiled if we are not continually filled.

 It is only the seed of God in our spirit that cannot sin.
 We may still have things in our spirits which we know should not be there.